plusjade/jekyll-bootstrap/README.md

 # dijonkitchen blog

-The quickest way to start and publish your Jekyll powered blog.
-100% compatible with GitHub pages
+A Jekyll Bootstrap powered blog made with GitHub pages that is a playground for learning how to be a best of breed software engineer.
+Feel free to offer suggestions or fork on GitHub!

 ## Usage